Gromov-Witten/Hurwitz wall-crossing: Introduction

-Let us now illustrate that the theory of quasimaps sheds light on a seemingly unrelated theme of admissible covers.
-A map from a nodal curve $C$, is determined by its graph If the curve $C$ varies, the pair $(C, \Gamma_f)$ can degenerate in two ways: \begin{itemize} \item[(i)] the curve $C$ degenerates; \item[(ii)] the graph $\Gamma_f$ degenerates. \end{itemize} By a degeneration of $\Gamma_f$ we mean that it becomes non-flat\footnote{A 1-dimensional subscheme $\Gamma \subset S\times C$ is a graph, if and only if it is flat.} over $C$ as a subscheme of $S\times C$, which is due to \begin{itemize} \item floating points; \item non-dominant components. \end{itemize} Two types of degenerations of a pair $(C, \Gamma_f)$ are related.
-Gromov--Witten theory proposes that $C$ sprouts out a rational tail ($C$ degenerates), whenever non-flatness arises ($\Gamma_f$ degenerates).
-Donaldson--Thomas theory, on the other hand, allows non-flatness, since it is interested in arbitrary 1-dimensional subschemes, thereby restricting degenerations of $C$ to semistable ones (no rational tails).
+A map from a nodal curve $C$, is determined by its graph which is associated to $f$ via the construction of $S^{[n]}$ as a moduli space of $0$-dimensional subschemes on $S$.
+If the curve $C$ varies, the pair $(C, \Gamma_f)$ can degenerate in two ways: \begin{itemize} \item[(i)] the curve $C$ degenerates, \item[(ii)] the graph $\Gamma_f$ degenerates. \end{itemize} By a degeneration of $\Gamma_f$ we mean that it becomes non-flat\footnote{A 1-dimensional subscheme $\Gamma \subset S\times C$ is a graph, if and only if it is flat.} over $C$ as a subscheme of $S\times C$, which is due to \begin{itemize} \item floating points, \item non-dominant components. \end{itemize} Two types of degenerations of a pair $(C, \Gamma_f)$ are related.
+GW theory of $S^{[n]}$ proposes that $C$ sprouts out a rational tail ($C$ degenerates), whenever non-flatness arises ($\Gamma_f$ degenerates).
+DT theory, on the other hand, allows non-flatness, since it is interested in arbitrary 1-dimensional subschemes, thereby restricting degenerations of $C$ to semistable ones (no rational tails).

 A non-flat graph $\Gamma$ does not define a map to $S^{[n]}$, but it defines a quasimap to $S^{[n]}$.
 Hence the motto of quasimaps:

 The idea of $\epsilon$-stability is to allow both rational tails and non-flat points, restricting their degrees.
 The moduli spaces involved in (\ref{qmwall}) are given by the extremal values of $\epsilon$.